scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 # Appendix A. Signing Ceremony Initial TRC {#initial-ceremony}
 {:numbered="false"}

 A Signing Ceremony is used to create the initial (first) Trust Root Configuration of an ISD.
-Each ISD may decide how to conduct this ceremony, but it is recommended to establish a procedure similar to the one described below:
+Each ISD may decide how to conduct this ceremony, but it is RECOMMENDED to establish a procedure similar to the one described below:

 ## Ceremony Participants